 This trope plays a rather big part in why the series' Distant Finale (where Yamato and Sora were revealed to be married) was controversial for many fans.
 Hiroyuki Kakudou states that he always intended for Taichi and Sora to be just friends, and for Sora to fall in love with Yamato as a way of subverting the usual pattern of the main boy and girl ending up with each other.
 This was also the plan for 02 until Our War Game! complicated this, because writer Mamoru Hosoda was unaware of the intended Official Couple and implied that Sora had a crush on Taichi in the movie.
 When Sora began dating Yamato in 02, many people were confused at the sudden change in love interest.
 Even the voice actors expressed surprise at this.
 In the English dub, the Relationship Upgrade between Sora and Yamato seemed even more random and out-of-nowhere.
 Apparently, Jeff Nimoy, who was in charge of the English dub, shipped Taichi with Sora, and thus the script changes made the dialogue look like Tai had a longtime crush on Sora while making the friendly conversations between Yamato and Sora rather awkward and even hostile at times.

-Ranma 1/2: The fandom believed Ryoga and Ukyo were shaping up to become an Official Couple, due to all the Ship Tease, particularly in the animenote which played this up even more; including by having Ryoga rescue Ukyo in the second non-serial movie Nihao My Concubine.
+Ranma 1/2: The fandom believed Ryoga and Ukyo were shaping up to become an Official Couple, due to all the Ship Tease; particularly in the animenote which played this up even more; including by having Ryoga rescue Ukyo in the second non-serial movie Nihao My Concubine, due to scenes like these.
 Rumiko tried to sink the pairing with the "Tunnel of Lost Love" story, then officially paired Ryoga with Akari.
 While Ukyo was given another would-be suitor, Konatsu.
 You can guess how well that didn't work.

 Iron Man and Captain Americahave a tendency to go on about each others eyes, risk life and limb for each other, do "buddy breathing", and that's not even touching on the time Cap rescued Tony from a burning building and the cover made it look like a romance novel, or Tony's speech to Steve's dead body in Civil War: Confessions.
 In an Alternate Continuity, Captain America married a female version of Tony Stark.
 Not only that, but Civil War never happened because they were together, and the world was actually a better place with their combined awesome.